 3. Sticky Switching (Path Preservation)

-docmd preserves the relative path when a user switches versions.
-If a user is reading mysite.com/getting-started and switches to v1, they are automatically redirected to mysite.com/v1/getting-started (if the page exists) rather than being returned to the home page.
+docmd preserves the relative path when users switch versions.
+If a user reads mysite.com/getting-started and switches to v1, they automatically redirect to mysite.com/v1/getting-started (if the page exists).

 4. Asset Isolation

-Each version inherits your global assets/ directory, but docmd ensures they are isolated during the build process to prevent style leakage or version conflicts.
+Each version inherits your global assets/ directory. docmd isolates them during the build to prevent style leakage or conflicts.

 Best Practices